 - 1 tablespoon lemon zest

-- 2 tablespoon butter, cut into small chunks (27 grams)
+- 2 tablespoons butter, cut into small chunks (27 grams)

 Peach raspberry filling